John-Njau/city-rides/README.md

 ## Support and Contact details

-If you encounter any issues running this application, you are encouraged to contact John Njau via email @johnnjaunjoroge@gmail.com
+If you encounter any issues running this application, you are encouraged to contact the developer John Njau via email @johnnjaunjoroge@gmail.com

 ## License

-This project is under the [MIT] License.
+This project is under the MIT License.

 ## Authors Info